Lithium–sulfur battery: Electrolyte

 Conventionally, Li–S batteries employ a liquid organic electrolyte, contained in the pores of PP separator.
 The electrolyte plays a key role in Li–S batteries, acting both on "shuttle" effect by the polysulfide dissolution and the SEI stabilization at anode surface.
 It has been demonstrated that the electrolytes based on organic carbonates commonly employed in Li-ion batteries (i.e. PC, EC, DEC and mixtures of them) are not compatible with the chemistry of Li–S batteries.
 Long-chain polysulfides undergo nucleophilic attack on electrophilic sites of carbonates, resulting in the irreversible formation of by-products as ethanol, methanol, ethylene glycol and thiocarbonates.
 In Li–S batteries are conventionally employed cyclic ethers (as DOL) or short-chain ethers (as DME) as well as the family of glycol ethers, including DEGDME and TEGDME.
 One common electrolyte is 1M LiTFSI in DOL:DME 1:1 vol. with 1%w/w di LiNO_{3} as additive for lithium surface passivation.

 Solid-state and gel electrolytes are being explored to improve safety and to suppress polysulfide shuttling by immobilizing sulfur species.
 Sulfide solid electrolytes provide high ionic conductivity and can enable shuttle-free operation, while polymer or composite electrolytes offer better mechanical compliance and wider processing windows.
-However, solid-state Li–S cells introduce new challenges, including large interfacial resistance at the sulfur/solid-electrolyte boundary and mechanical loss of contact due to the ~80% volume change during S ↔ Li₂S conversion.
-Recent all-solid-state Li–S prototypes therefore rely on engineered composite cathodes and interface designs to maintain continuous ionic and electronic pathways during cycling.
+However, solid-state Li–S cells introduce new challenges, including large interfacial resistance at the sulfur/solid-electrolyte boundary and mechanical loss of contact due to the ~80% volume change during S ↔ Li_{2}S conversion.
+Recent all-solid-state Li–S prototypes therefore rely on engineered composite cathodes and interface designs to maintain continuous ionic and electronic pathways during cycling..
+NASA is developing a solid-state lithium-sulfur battery, SABERS, for application in electric aircraft and spacecraft.